-The following is a list of the ways teams may qualify to participate in State Championships, Super Regional or World Series tournaments:
+The following is a list of how teams may qualify to participate in State Championships, Super Regional, National or World Series tournaments:

 - 1) State Championships

 - a) MUST participate in a Qualifier or NIT

 - b) Participation in an approved NSA league with an online roster

-- 2) Super Regional
+- 2) Super Regional Nationals

 - a) 1st-4th in a World Series Qualifier

 - b) 1st-6th or top 20% in a Super World NIT

 - c) 1st-6th in a State Championship

 - 3) World Series

 - a) 1st in a World Series Qualifier

 - b) 1st-3rd or top 20% in Super World NIT

-- c) 1st-3rd or top 10% in State Championships
+- c) $1^{\text{st}}-3^{\text{rd}}$ or top 10% in State Championships

 - d) 1st-4th or top 10% in Super Regional

-MUST validate a Super Regional or World berth by participation in State Championships
+MUST validate a Super Regional or World berth by participation in State Championships.

 A registered team of the National Softball Association that is named as a host team from the area where the Super Regional or World Series tournament is being played.
-The host team must play in the state tournament and must be approved by the Zone VP and the National Office.
+The host team must play in the state tournament and must be approved by the Zone VP and the President/CEO.